We have some wonderful treats for you in this issue.

 Certified Zentangle Teacher

-We are grateful to Meredith, her staff and St. Joseph College for their time, precision and professionalism as they continue to research the benefits of the Zentangle Method.
+We are grateful to Meredith, her staff and St. Joseph College for their time, precision and professionalism as they continue to accumulate clinical data on the benefits of the Zentangle Method.

 Please join us for further discussion here.

 |New Zentangle Tangle: pea-nuckle|

 Molly called the other morning.
 "Did you see the new tangle I created?
 Check you email!"

 As soon as we saw it we knew it was awesome.
 As time goes by, it is an increasing challenge to develop new tangles that are magical, simple and easy to create.